domosute/rpi2-quantlib/conda_recipe/quantlib-python/README.md

 Build condition with Raspberry Pi 3 B+
 --------------------------------------

-- Make multithreading: set to 2 (Reduced "MULTI_THREAD=2" in build.sh.
+- Multithreading: set to 2 (Reduced "MULTI_THREAD=2" in build.sh.
 "MULTI_THREAD=4" caused memory error)
 - Swapfile: set to 8GB (Can be less, Swapfile size was not exceeding more than 1.7GB...)

 Adjusting Swapfile